data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Deep dive into takeaways

-*Each item should include specific examples that demonstrate that practice XYZ is possible and offer some insight and evidence as to why doing it one way (vs. another) is better.*

 ### 1. Submit your educational resource to the [CLIC Educational Clearinghouse](https://clic-ctsa.org/education)

 ### 2. Consider making your resource an Open Educational Resource